ruby-amqp/rubymarchhare.info/articles/extensions.md

 # Block until all messages have been confirmed
 success = ch.wait_for_confirms

-if !success
-  ch.nacked_set.each do |n|
-    # Do something with the nacked message ID
-  end
-end

 sleep 0.2
 puts "Processed all published messages. #{q.name} now has #{q.message_count} messages."